 Dual and Joint MS Overview

-Students may obtain two graduate degrees concurrently or consecutively.
-Students complete the course requirements for each department.
+In the dual degree program, students obtain two graduate (usually MS) degrees concurrently or consecutively, completing all of the course requirements for each department.
 A total of 90 units is required to complete two master degrees.

 Students must apply and be admitted to each program separately.
 Students may apply to only one department initially.
 After the first quarter at Stanford, students may apply to be admitted to the second department.

 Every student has one adviser in each degree program.

 The School of Law and the Department of Management Science and Engineering offer joint degree programs leading to a JD degree and an MS degree in MS&E, or to a JD and PhD in MS&E. These programs are designed for students who wish to prepare for careers in areas relating to both law and to the decision making, policy making and problem-solving knowledge and skills developed in the MS&E program.
 Students interested in either joint degree program must apply and gain admission separately to the School of Law and the Department of Management Science and Engineering, and, as an additional step, must secure consent from both academic units to pursue degrees in those units as part of a joint degree program.
 Interest in either joint degree program should be noted on the student’s admission applications and may be considered by the admission committee of each program.
 Alternatively, an enrolled student in either the Law School or MS&E may apply for admission to the other program and for joint degree status in both academic units after commencing study in either program.